All inclusive 9-DAY SACRED VALLEY TRIP - INTERMEDIATE TO ADVANCED RIDE LEVEL

 ARRIVALS & DEPARTURES (DAY 1 & DAY 9)

 Arrival & departure shuttles to Cusco’s Alejandro Velasco Astete International Airport (CUZ) on Day 1 and Day 9 of the trip are included.
-Any additional shuttles outside of the scheduled dates need to be pre-arranged and paid for separately.
-Private shuttle arrangement is available for 25 USD.

 The group will have at least one experienced guide with Wilderness First Responder and International Mountain Bike Association Level 1 Certification.
 All guides are at least bilingual in English and Spanish.